walmartlabs/concord-website/docs/getting-started/triggers.md

 Further:

-- Concord matches `parameter1` and `parameter2` with the external event's parameters.
+- Concord detects any matches of `parameter1` and `parameter2` with the external event's parameters.
 - `entryPoint` is the name of the flow that Concord starts when there is a match.
 - `arguments` is the list of additional parameters that are passed to the flow.

-Parameters can contain YAML literals incuding:
+Parameters can contain YAML literals as follows:

-- strings.
+- strings
-- numbers.
+- numbers
-- boolean values.
+- boolean values
-- regular expressions.
+- regular expressions

 The `triggers` section can contain multiple trigger definitions.
 Each matching trigger is processed individually--each match can start a new process.